cazyw/shakespeare-quotes/README.md

 * add quotes
 * search for quotes (via tags)
+  * the serach terms do not need to be exact, but the tag must contain the search term e.g. searching for 'love' will also retrieve any quotes tagged 'loves'
 * display all quotes in the database

 <img src="" width="450" alt="">